t3hpr1m3/codingprime.com/src/blog/2010/08/dualbooting-raided-windows-non-raid-linux.md

 title: Dual-booting Raided Windows/Non-Raid Linux
 date: 2010-08-21 18:12
 author: Josh Williams
-template: post.jade
+layout: post.pug
 ---
-If you're following along at home, I got my Gentoo install [extracted](../moving-from-virtualbox-to-physical-disk) and running on physical disk.
+If you're following along at home, I got my Gentoo install [extracted](/blog/2010/08/moving-from-virtualbox-to-physical-disk) and running on physical disk.
 Now I have a problem to solve: Dual booting with Windows.
 This is only a problem because my Windows install is on a RAID0 array using an Intel fakeraid controller.
 I found all kinds of info on dual-booting Windows/Linux